How can I Support Faithworks?

 - Contributing to the Endowment Fund to permanently support the work of FaithWorks.

 - Considering an estate gift, memorial gift, or gift in honor of a loved one.

-- Donating to mission trips in Arizona, Mexico, Alaska, or Africa.
+- Donating to mission trips and programs in Arizona, Mexico, Alaska, or Africa.

 - Volunteering your time to assist with office work or trip planning.

 - Donating medical supplies or other items needed for mission trips.

 - Donating household items or furniture for the annual Barn Sale Fundraiser.
 Funds raised at the sale support our ministry partners.

 Please contact our office at 928-774-0504 for more information on donations.